 March 26, 2021

-The overall health of skin is influenced by several factors, one of which is pH.
-Often overlooked is the pH level in skincare products and the role this plays in affecting skin pH.
+The overall health of the skin is influenced by several factors, one of which is pH.
+Often overlooked is the pH level in skin care products and the role this plays in affecting skin pH.

 Cleansers are often a big offender at sabotaging the skin barrier.
 Just because it's organic or natural doesn't mean it has a safe pH.